ajayRajput3104/TEST/test.md

 # 🤖 Autonomous Warehouse Agent with Battery Constraints using PPO

-> Course: Reinforcement Learning / AI Games
+> **Course:** Reinforcement Learning / AI Games
->
-> Project Type: Resource-Constrained Navigation & Logistics
+> **Project Type:** Resource-Constrained Navigation & Logistics

-A comprehensive implementation of a Proximal Policy Optimization (PPO) agent designed to solve a multi-objective warehouse logistics problem.
+A comprehensive implementation of a **Proximal Policy Optimization (PPO)** agent designed to solve a multi-objective warehouse logistics problem.
 The agent must balance task completion (delivery) with survival (battery management) in a procedurally generated environment.

+---

 ## 👨‍🎓 Group Information